 Next to the stove and refrigerator, the kitchen sink is probably the most important feature of any kitchen.
 A high-quality sink adds looks and functionality to your kitchen, and can alter the entire character of the room.
-Two of the most popular types of sinks, cast iron and acrylic, have much to offer in terms of style and function.
+The best kitchen sink material is often a matter of preference, and two common types of sinks, cast iron and acrylic, have much to offer in terms of style and function.
 Knowing a little about each will make choosing between the two infinitely easier.

-The shiny surfaces of acrylic kitchen sinks may resemble enamel, but these sinks are much softer than cast iron.
-Acrylic can scratch and stain, and has even been reported to melt when hot objects are placed in the sink.
+The shiny surfaces of acrylic kitchen sinks may resemble enamel, but these sinks are much softer than cast iron and don't hold up as well, according to Bidvine.
+Acrylic can scratch and stain and has even been reported to melt when hot objects are placed in the sink.
 Homeowners must be watchful about what materials go into an acrylic sink and take care to rinse out anything that could stain the surface.

 Making the Best Choice